Ivanovskij/WebCrawler/README.md

   - Exports statistics to csv file or to separate csv files

 # Installation
-1. Download Launcher dir.
+1. Download latest realise files.
 2. Check crawl settings in crawlsearcher.txt.
-3. Run WebCrawler-1.0-SNAPSHOT.jar
+3. Run WebCrawler.jar
 4. When crawler finishes its work, you will see reports in the csv files if you included -csv flag.
 *******
 crawlsearcher.txt allows you to change:<br><br>